nate-browne/Grading-Scripts/README.md

-To use them, either add the path to this directory into your PATH environment variable, or just use ./"name of the script" with the directory you want.
-For reference, this can be done once from the command line by typing the
+To use them, either add the path to this directory into your PATH environment variable, or just use ./"name of the script" with the directory you want while you're inside of this directory.
+For reference, adding to the path variable can be done once from the command line by typing the following command
-following: `echo "export PATH=$PATH:\"/home/linux/ieng6/cs30x/cs30xZZ/Grading-Scripts\"" >> ~/.bashrc`
+in: `echo "export PATH=$PATH:\"/home/linux/ieng6/cs30x/cs30xZZ/Grading-Scripts\"" >> ~/.bashrc` where you replace the "ZZ" with your cs30 ID numbers.

-where you replace the "ZZ" with your cs30 ID numbers.
+If you add the script to your path, you can run it from anywhere by just typing the name in.
+I find this more convenient for myself, personally.

 #### Descriptions